-This program began as a pilot in 2015.
-To date, 41 Baltimore City residents between the ages of 18-24 have completed the Baltimore City Water Industry Youth Career Mentoring Program and are employed in full-time jobs within the water industry.
+OUTCOMES This program began as a pilot in 2015.
+To date, 51 Baltimore City residents between the ages of 18-24 have completed the Baltimore City Water Industry Career Youth Program and are employed in full-time jobs within the water industry.